FikaWorks/deploy-kubernetes-addons-makefile-example/README.md

 ## Usage

 When deploying infrastructure components it is wise to test new settings in a local or test environment.
-In the following example, we use [Minikube](https://github.com/kubernetes/minikube) in order to test new configuration.
+In the following example, we use [Minikube][minikube] in order to test new configuration.

 ```bash
 # display help